fern-api/fern/README.md

 </div>

-Fern is an open source toolkit for designing, building, and consuming REST APIs. **With Fern, you can generate SDKs (client libraries), API documentation, and boilerplate for your backend server.**
+Fern is an open-source toolkit that simplifies the design, build, and consumption of REST APIs.
+It allows you to effortlessly generate SDKs, API documentation, and backend server boilerplate.

 ![overview diagram](fern/docs/images/overview.png)